CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 ### Status
 file can be in different status in a repo
 - **untracked**: the file is not tracked by git, (new files, Note files, temp file, etc).
 You have total control on the status, here git doesn't sense or check this file
+- **tracked**: means that git will observe this file for changes, and modification, if any, it will track them and show them when as
 - **staged**: the file will be included when you commit
 - **committed**: the file is committed

 ### Staging
-staging means to make a file(s) tracked by git (added to your working directory) so git can check on it, to see if any changes where done, or any new things where added to it you can switch the status of the file by using git commands **Examples**:
+staging means to make a file(s) tracked by git (added to your working directory) so git can check on it, to see if any changes where done, or any new things where added to it

+you can switch the status of the file by using git commands **Examples**:
 ```